Porto: Buses

 The city has an extensive bus network run by the STCP (Sociedade dos Transportes Colectivos do Porto, or Porto Public transport Society) which also operates lines in the neighbouring cities of Gaia, Maia, Matosinhos, Gondomar and Valongo.
 Other smaller companies connect towns such as Paços de Ferreira and Santo Tirso to the town center.
+There is also a metropolitan bus service named UNIR, that started in December of 2023.
 In the past, the city also had trolleybuses.
 A bus journey is €2.50, which must be paid in cash.
+Since February 2026, a Bus rapid transit, managed by Porto Metro, has also been operating.